-At a time when federal grants are becoming increasingly scarce, a group of Franklin & Marshall science professors have been awarded three grants totaling more than $500,000 by the National Institutes of Health (NIH) for disease-related research.
+At a time when federal grants are becoming increasingly scarce, three Franklin & Marshall science professors have been awarded more than $500,000 by the National Institutes of Health (NIH) for disease-related research.

 Each of the four professors’ grants is an Academic Research Enhancement Award that NIH reserves for faculty at institutions that receive less than $6 million per year from the NIH.

-Since 2004, the NIH budget has dropped more than 20 percent and as a result the number of grants -- not including federal stimulus money distributed a few years ago -- significantly declined while requests for funding have not, according to NIH.
+Since 2004, the NIH budget has dropped more than 20 percent.
+As a result, the number of grants—not including federal stimulus money distributed a few years ago—significantly declined while requests for funding have not, according to NIH.

-For three years, Davis has pursued a theory that mutations in a specific gene plays a significant role in the cause of Crohn's Disease, an inflammatory bowel condition, and Blau Syndrome, an inflammatory disorder that affects the skin, joints and eyes.
-With his grant, Davis will spend the next three years trying to discover how mutations influence the protein NOD2 in such a way that it affects its normal process of binding to Adenosine triphosphate, a nucleotide known as ATP.
+For three years, Davis has pursued a theory that mutations in a specific gene play a significant role in the cause of Crohn’s Disease, an inflammatory bowel condition, and Blau Syndrome, an inflammatory disorder that affects the skin, joints and eyes.
+With his grant, he will spend the next three years trying to discover how mutations influence the protein NOD2.

-Roberts started his cellular research in cancer biology at the University of North Carolina at Chapel Hill's Lineberger Comprehensive Cancer Center nearly a decade ago.
-He has continued the work since arriving at F&M in 2010.
+Roberts started his cellular research in cancer biology at the University of North Carolina at Chapel Hill’s Lineberger Comprehensive Cancer Center nearly a decade ago.
 He is examining how a breakdown in the way cells communicate with one another can turn regulated cells into unregulated cells, leading to diseases such as cancer.

-With their renewed grant, Brewer and Fenlon's research using infrared spectroscopy to study biomolecules -- proteins linked to disease -- could, among other advances, create additional tools that Davis and Roberts might apply in their work, potentially leading to better therapies and medicines for inflammatory diseases and cancer, respectively.
+With their renewed grant, Brewer and Fenlon’s research using infrared spectroscopy to study biomolecules—proteins linked to disease—could, among other advances, create additional tools that Davis and Roberts might apply in their work.
+It could potentially lead to better therapies and medicines for inflammatory diseases and cancer, the professors say.

 “It’s an opportunity for them to create new knowledge,” Brewer said.